singularity-code/scim-endpoint/README.md

 **currently implemented :**

-- create, get, put, delete, search, patch
+- create, get, put, delete, search, patch ( with attributes and excludedAttributes )
+- bulk with circular reference processing, maxOperations and maxPayloadSize
+- paging
+- filtering (all operators,and,sort)
 - discovery
 - basic authentication
 - schema validation
-- paging
 - uniqueness constraint validation
-- bulk
-- simple filtering : basic operators, and, sort
 - roles (read/write) on basic authentication

 **on the list :**